rust-lang/book/src/ch17-04-streams.md

 </Listing>

-Now when we run the program, it stops after pulling twenty items from the stream, and the intervals do not overwhelm the messages.
-We also do not get `Interval: 100` or `Interval: 200` or so on, but instead get `Interval: 1`, `Interval: 2`, and so on—even though we have a source stream which *can* produce an event every millisecond.
-That is because the `throttle` call produces a new stream, wrapping the original stream, so that the original stream only gets polled at the throttle rate, not its own “native” rate.
-We do not have a bunch of unhandled interval messages we are simply choosing to ignore.
+Now when we run the program, it stops after pulling twenty items from the stream, and the intervals don’t overwhelm the messages.
+We also don’t get `Interval: 100` or `Interval: 200` or so on, but instead get `Interval: 1`, `Interval: 2`, and so on—even though we have a source stream which *can* produce an event every millisecond.
+That’s because the `throttle` call produces a new stream, wrapping the original stream, so that the original stream only gets polled at the throttle rate, not its own “native” rate.
+We don’t have a bunch of unhandled interval messages we’re choosing to ignore.
 Instead, we never produce those interval messages in the first place!
 This is the inherent “laziness” of Rust’s futures at work again, allowing us to choose our performance characteristics.